mvkitech/complete-nosql/readme.txt

 https://www.udemy.com/course/nodejs-the-complete-guide

-This initial code check in starts at Lesson #229 just prior to working with Sessions and Cookies, right after hooking up the MongoDB database and integrating it with Mongoose.
+This code check in corresponds to the end of the "14 - Session and Cookie" section on Lesson #248 just prior to working with adding Authentication to the application.

 As usual with anything related to Node JS, the "node_modules" folder was excluded so the need to run "npm install" will have to be done if/when this repository is copied to a